sctg-development/brgm_inventaire_minier/README.md

 ## License

-This project is for educational purposes.
+This project is licensed under the MIT License for educational purposes.
 Ensure compliance with BRGM and IGN data usage policies.